Christmas & HolidayDavid Scott AllenDessertProvencal RecipesTaste

 Croquants – Croquets a Provencal Christmas Dessert Recipe

 I started by looking at my friend Susan’s blog, The Modern Trobadors.
 I recall her sharing a story about the traditional Treize Désserts de Noël (thirteen Christmas desserts) served in Provence during the holiday season.
-The list from which to choose is much longer than thirteen, and begins with the “four beggars” (les quatre mendiants), representing the four mendicant monastic orders: Dominicans (raisins), Franciscans (figs), Augustinian (hazelnuts), and Carmelites (almonds).
+The list from which to choose is much longer than thirteen and begins with the “four beggars” (les quatre mendiants), representing the four mendicant monastic orders: Dominicans (raisins), Franciscans (figs), Augustinian (hazelnuts), and Carmelites (almonds).
 You may recall that my Mendiant Tart was based on the four beggars.
-Basically, you can make anything using any one these four and it counts towards your thirteen… read more on David’s seasonal inspiration for croquants.
+You can make anything using any of these four, and it counts towards your thirteen… read more about David’s seasonal inspiration for croquants.

 Cookies Christmas Croquants with Vin Cuit